 About Paul

-Paul served as director of communications of the White House Climate Change Task Force under President Clinton from 1998-2000, and special assistant to U.S. Secretary of the Interior Bruce Babbitt from 1995 to 1998.
-He was communications director of the U.S. Senate Committee on Finance under the chairmanship of Senator Daniel Patrick Moynihan, a legislative assistant and press secretary for several members of the U.S. House of Representatives, and senior advisor to the Bipartisan Policy Center.
-Paul was Senior Policy Advisor to the Presidential Commission on the BP Deepwater Horizon Oil Spill, and Teaching Fellow at Oxford University’s School of Geography and the Environment.
+Paul served as Director of Communications of the White House Climate Change Task Force under President Clinton, Special Assistant to U.S. Secretary of the Interior Bruce Babbitt, and Communications Director of the U.S. Senate Finance Committee on Finance under Senator Daniel Patrick Moynihan.
+He was Senior Policy Advisor to the Presidential Commission on the BP Deepwater Horizon Oil Spill from 2009-2010.

 Featured In...